math-comp/math-comp/README.md

 ## Installation

-If you already have OPAM installed:
+If you already have OPAM installed (a fresh or up to date version of opam 2 is required):

 ```
 opam repo add coq-released https://coq.inria.fr/opam/released